Beers15/Horned-Animals-App/README.md

 * [React-Bootstrap Documentation](https://react-bootstrap.github.io/)

 ### Reflections and Comments
-* Mapping out a component hiearchy and state beforehand would have made the development process much easier with the last few features.
+Mapping out component hierarchy and state+props beforehand would have made the development process much easier with the last few features.

 _As per the assignment guidelines, a time estimation for each feature is included here:_